dmd-program/dmd-100/topics/design_thinking.md

 > 7. Bionics and Biomechanics
 > 8. Forcing New Thinking Patterns

-We won't go into detail about what each of Papanek's methods are, however we will practice a few of them when completing course projects.
+We won't go into detail about what each of Papanek's methods are; however, we will practice a few of them when completing course projects.
 There are hundreds of quantitative and qualitative design and research methods to choose from.
 The book, _Universal Methods of Design_ by Bella Martin and Bruce Hanington is a good starting point.

 ## Embracing V.U.C.A.